Fractional fundraising partnership for nonprofits

 • are not ready to build a full internal fundraising team

-What makes this model different
+What makes this partnership different

 This is not just a planning engagement.